 BizTalk Custom Pipelines Components – Best Practices – Defining Design-Time Properties: Description and DisplayName

-Unfortunately, in most of the examples of custom pipelines components, we many times forgot to customize properly the description and the display name of the properties of the pipeline component (myself including 🙂 ).
+Unfortunately, in most examples of custom pipeline components, we often forget to properly customize the description and display name of the properties of the pipeline component (myself included 🙂 ).

-Normally we use BizTalk Server Pipeline Component Wizard to create the custom pipeline component that generates the following code:
+Normally, we usethe BizTalk Server Pipeline Component Wizard to create the custom pipeline component that generates the following code:

 private string _ArchiveFilename;